demainchen/RGN/README.md

 # Predicting the PPI by the Model

-Since our pre-trained model exceeds the maximum upload capacity of Github, we upload all the pre-trained model in this link.
+Since our pre-trained model exceeds the maximum upload capacity of Github, we upload all the pre-trained model in this link(2GB).

 There are 252_63, 335_60, 335_315,1215_315 respectively in (“https://drive.google.com/drive/folders/1_baPkIS5kQQ3kSlg23_ozlGNKhus4ssW?usp=sharing“), which means the model training on the Dset_252 and testing on Dset_63 as so on.